binipringle/torts/_texts/0-outline.md

 ---

-# Strict Products Liability
+# Products Liability

-A **proper plaintiff** is any plaintiff who is a user, consumer, or bystander physically injured by a defective product.
-No requirement of contract privity.

-A **proper defendant** is a commercial supplier at all levels of the distribution chain and in the market selling the product, including manufacturer, wholesaler, and retailer.
-This does not include occasional sellers and those supplying services.
+Any parties who manufacture and sell a product are liable for damage caused by that product.
+Parties include the manufacturer, manufacturers of component parts, assembly company, wholesaler, and retail store owner.
+This does not include services or occasional sellers.
+A consumer, including those who borrowed a product or received it as a gift, can bring a products liability claim for harm caused by products containing inherent defects.
+Products are tangible personal property and intangible personal property such as gas, natural entities including pets and plants, real estate, and writings including navigational charts.

+To prove a prima facie case of products liability, the plaintiff has to show that (1) the defendant sold the product that the plaintiff used; (2) the defendant was the commercial seller of the product; (3) the plaintiff suffered an injury; (4) the item was defective when the defendant sold it; and (5) the defect was an actual and proximate cause of the plaintiff's injury

+Products liability claims can be based on negligence, strict liability, or breach of warranty of fitness.
+This will typically depend on the jurisdiction within which the claim is based, due to the fact that there is no federal products liability law.

 ---

 ### Proper Context for Products Liability

 Generally services alone are not enough.
 When both a product and services are present, the goods or product must dominate.

+A **proper plaintiff** is any plaintiff who is a user, consumer, or bystander physically injured by a defective product. **No requirement of contract privity.**

+A **proper defendant** is a commercial supplier at all levels of the distribution chain and in the market selling the product, including manufacturer, wholesaler, and retailer.
+This does not include occasional sellers and those supplying services.

 *For example, if a beauty salon applies a perm manufactured by PermaCo causing plaintiff to go bald, beauty salon is strictly liable.
 This is different from a dentist using a defective needle.*